ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

  - [SQL Server Diagnostics Extension for SSMS] (by Microsoft)
  - [T-SQL Tuesday #92: Lessons Learned the Hard Way] (by Aaron Bertrand)
  - [Connect to SQL Servers in another domain using Windows Authentication] (by Aaron Bertrand)
- - [New in SSMS: Searching in Showplan]
+ - [New in SSMS: Searching in Showplan] (by Pedro Lopes)
  - [Live Query Statistics]
+ - [Configure Multi-Factor Authentication in Azure SQL Database] (by Daniel Calbimonte)
+ - [What’s new in SQL Server Management Studio 17.2; Authentication methods, scripting options and more] (by Ahmad Yaseen)
+ - [CTRL+R does not hide the Query Result window in SSMS]

 [Cycle through clipboard ring]:http://www.ssmstipsandtricks.com/blog/2014/05/05/cycle-through-clipboard-ring/
 [SSMS Tips: Templates and Control+Shift+M]:http://littlekendra.com/2016/08/09/ssms-tips-templates-and-controlshiftm/